google/starlark-go/doc/spec.md

 Function definitions may be nested, and an inner function may refer to a local variable of an outer function.

 A function definition defines zero or more named parameters.
-Skylark has a rich mechanism for passing arguments to functions.
+Starlark has a rich mechanism for passing arguments to functions.

 <!-- TODO break up this explanation into caller-side and callee-side
      parts, and put the former under function calls and the latter